-- b) Develop and document a clear plan to implement any changes identified with welldefined targets, interim milestones and tools for monitoring and reporting progress. - c) Consider additional data needs and the level of granularity of that data, alongside any data management tools required to support the climate related components of the strategy. - d) Ensure that any public communications related to climate change, made by the (re)insurer, such as commitments to net-zero investments or underwriting, are supported by robust and specific plans.
+- a.
+Consider how the strategy and business model can be adapted in response to challenges to the long-term sustainability of the business model identified in the climate change scenario analysis.
+This should include consideration of adaptation and mitigation measures that may need to be taken over the short, medium and long term. - b.
+Develop and document a clear plan to implement any changes identified with well-defined targets, interim milestones and tools for monitoring and reporting progress. - c.
+Consider additional data needs and the level of granularity of that data, alongside any data management tools required to support the climate related components of the strategy. - d.
+Ensure that any public communications related to climate change, made by the (re)insurer, are supported by robust and specific plans.
 This should include commitments made by a Group parent, where relevant.

-6. Risk appetite statement (RAS)
+Risk appetite statement (RAS)